-4.1 The merge-based sorting paradigm 4-2 Stopping recursion • Snow Plow • From binary to multi-way Mergesort 4.2 Lower bounds 4-7 A lower-bound for Sorting • A lower-bound for Permuting 4.3 The distribution-based sorting paradigm 4-10 From two- to three-way partitioning • Pivot selection • Bounding the extra-working space • From binary to multi-way Quicksort 4.4 Sorting with multi-disks <math>\infty</math> 4-19 -
+5.1 The merge-based sorting paradigm 5-2

+Stopping recursion • Snow Plow • From binary to

+multi-way Mergesort

+5.2 Lower bounds 5-7

+A lower-bound for Sorting • A lower-bound for

+Permuting

+5.3 The distribution-based sorting paradigm 5-10

+From two- to three-way partitioning • Pivot selection •

+Bounding the extra-working space • From binary to

+multi-way Quicksort

+5.4 Sorting with multi-disks ∞ 5 - 19

+0

-This lecture will focus on the very-well know problem of sorting a set of atomic items, the case of variable-length items (aka strings) will be addressed in the following chapter.
-Atomic means that they occupy O(1) space, typically they are integers or reals represented with a fixed number of bytes, such as 4 (32 bits) or 8 (64 bits) bytes each.
+This lecture will focus on the very-well known problem of sorting a set of atomic items, the case of variable-length items (aka strings) will be addressed in the following chapter.
+Atomic means that they occupy a constant-fixed number of memory cells, typically they are integers or reals represented with a fixed number of bytes, say 4 (32 bits) or 8 (64 bits) bytes each.

 The sorting problem.
-Given a sequence of n atomic items S[1, n] and a total ordering $\leq$ between each of them, sort S in increasing order.
+Given a sequence of n atomic items S[1, n] and a total ordering $\leq$ between each pair of them, sort S in increasing order.